shubham43MP/participation-app-test/README.md

 ## Architecture Decisions and Salient features

-- The structure is a monorepo with turbo repo
+- The structure is a monorepo with pnpm workspaces

 ### Backend with Express.js instead of Next.js API routes